Phycocyanin: benefits, dosage, contraindications

 full-leaffull-leafempty-leafempty-leaf

-The C-Phycocyanin compound inhibits cholesterol absorption at the jejunal level, reabsorption of bile acids at the ileal level, and inhibits the activity of pancreatic lipase (an enzyme allowing fat digestion).
+The C-phycocyanin compound inhibits cholesterol absorption in the jejunum, bile acid reabsorption in the ileum, and inhibits pancreatic lipase activity (an enzyme responsible for fat digestion).

 Usages associés